-Excellent Good Satisfactory Needs Improvement Student demonstrated an understanding of how to employ a coherent theme in a poem.
-Student wrote a poem that conveyed a clear mood throughout the poem.
+Excellent Good Satisfactory Needs Improvement Student attempted to write a poem which followed the prompt.
+Student wrote a poem that conveyed a clear mood and was intended for a specific audience.
 Student was able to write a logical poem that flowed.
-Student wrote in a way that was clear and free from grammatical and literary error.
+Student wrote in a way that was understandable and free from grammatical and literary error appropriate for their grade level.
 Student shared their work confidently to the class and was able to communicate with others.